curv3d/curv/ideas/geometry/Shape.md

   eg Finite could be true if each element is Finite, ditto for Polytope.
 * RapCAD is apparently more tolerant of a mix of 2D and 3D shapes.
   Apparently CGAL supports operations such as the intersection of a 3D shape and a 2D shape.
-The RapCAD approach suits the TeaCAD design goals better.
+The RapCAD approach suits the Curv design goals better.

 PLASM supports arbitrary-dimensional shapes.
 Which is useful for doing math art.
 Eg, forming the 3D projection of 4D objects.
 (Ooh, MathArt as a project name?)